ruuddrummen/react-signal-forms/README.md

   })

   ...field("yourSelectField", "Select field").as<SelectField>({
-    //          Plug in any field type you need. ^
+    //          Plug in any field type you need, ^
+    //          built-in or your own.
     options: [
       /* ...items */
     ]